All Episodes

 Better yet, how was this supposed to be prevented?

-This wasn't gonna happen.
+This wasn't going to happen.

-We were gonna bail them out.
+We were going to bail them out.

 It's really frustrating, folks, because the evidence of the literal incompetence of people in Washington, D.C. meddling in the private sector is all over the place.

-You have to be blind to see it, and even if you are blind, you can smell the incompetence.
+And even if you are blind, you can smell the incompetence.

 You can't miss it.

-And yet, private sector screws up, oop, government got to get in there and fix it.
+Oop, government got to get in there and fix it.

-Government screws up, oop, government got to get bigger to fix it.
+Oop, government got to get bigger to fix it.

-We have reached the poisonous point Where virtually every mistake in America now leads to bigger bloated government as the solution.
+We have reached the poisonous point where virtually every mistake in America now leads to bigger, bloated government as the solution.

-While the evidence abounds that they solve nothing.
+While the evidence abounds, they solve nothing.

 They create problems.